Who We Are

 About Birds of Prey Northwest

-Birds of Prey Northwest’s mission is to educate the public about birds of prey, through live raptor presentations and other expanding outreach, and provide medical treatment to injured, sick, and orphaned wild raptors with the goal of returning them to the wild.
-In 2018, Birds of Prey Northwest will celebrate its 25th year, as a nonprofit founded by raptor biologist and executive director Janie Veltkamp in St. Maries, Idaho.
-Janie's early work helping reintroduce Peregrine Falcons to urban sites led her to realize the unique position birds of prey hold as both powerful educators and bioindicators of ecological systems.
+Birds of Prey Northwest’s mission is to educate the public about birds of prey, through on-site and virtual live raptor presentations and other expanding outreach, and provide medical treatment to injured, sick, and orphaned wild raptors with the goal of returning them to the wild.
+In 2023, Birds of Prey Northwest will celebrate its 30th year as a nonprofit founded by raptor biologist and executive director Janie Veltkamp in St. Maries, Idaho.
+Janie's early work helping reintroduce endangered Peregrine Falcons to urban sites led her to realize the unique position birds of prey hold as both powerful educators and bioindicators of ecological systems.

-With dedicated board members, core staff, volunteers, and partners, she is guiding Birds of Prey Northwest into the future, including state, regional and national education outreach, and state-of-the-art rehabilitation facilities and techniques.
-Her pioneering leadership of the team that made a 3D-printed prosthetic beak for Beauty the Bald Eagle, and her co-authorship of the children's book Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, have brought Birds of Prey Northwest’s work to worldwide attention.
+With dedicated board members, core staff, volunteers of all ages, and longtime and new partners, she is guiding Birds of Prey Northwest into the future, including state, regional and national education outreach, and state-of-the-art rehabilitation facilities and techniques.
+Her pioneering leadership of the team that engineered a 3D-printed prosthetic beak for Beauty the Bald Eagle, and her co-authorship of the award-winning children's book Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, have brought Birds of Prey Northwest’s work to worldwide attention.
+Her coauthorship of the new, award-winning children’s book Swoop and Soar: How Science Rescued Two Osprey Orphans and Found Them a New Family in the Wild introduces readers to her work with a truly international species that now faces many environmental challenges.

 Board of Directors